phfsantos/toggl-buttonVSOExtension/overview.md

-#Track your time - Toggl Button Extension for VSO
+#Track your time - Toggl Button Extension for VSTS

 Do you have a good way to track the time you spend in an activity?
 How to summarize the information about how much time you spend in a project and do some great reports to give to your clients or managers?
 [toggl.com](http://toggl.com) is the best way to track your time and focus on what is important.
-Integrate [toggl.com](http://toggl.com) with Visual Studio Online work items and improve your productivity.
+Integrate [toggl.com](http://toggl.com) with Visual Studio Team Services work items and improve your productivity.

 ## Quick steps to get started
 1. Signup at [toggl.com](http://toggl.com) website;